Unix and GNU/Linux Docs - Listed and Explained

 Imagine you find yourself working at a computer at 00:30 AM on a given day.

-After long work hours, to rest and chuckle you run man xbill.
+After long hours, to rest and chuckle you decide to run man xbill.

-But to your amazement, instead of a manpage, or a message explaining that one isn’t available, you see:
+But instead of a manpage, or at least a message explaining that one isn’t available, to your amazement you see:

 $ man xbill